Pseudo and quasi quark PDF in the BFKL approximation: Ioffe-time distribution at leading twist and next-leading twist

 For the real part, the leading and next-to-leading twist corrections exhibit a value of approximately $-1$ at Ioffe-time $\varrho=8$ and display a modest decrease for larger values of $\varrho$.
 Conversely, the BFKL resummed curves possess a value of roughly $-2$ for $\varrho=8$ and demonstrate a swift decline for higher values of $\varrho$.
 Regarding the imaginary part, although an overlap between the leading and next-to-leading twist corrections and the numerical outcome of the BFKL resummation (blue dashed curve) is observed at $\varrho=12$, the leading and next-to-leading twist corrections exhibit a gentle increase, while the BFKL resummed result rises more rapidly.

-It is noteworthy that the behavior observed for large values of $\varrho$ in the leading and next-to-leading twist, as illustrated in Fig. \ref{Fig:IofAm-twistSadBFKLReIm}, is consistent with the lattice calculation results shown in Fig. 1 of Ref. \cite{Joo:2020spy}.
+It is noteworthy that the behavior observed for large values of $\varrho$ in the leading and next-to-leading twist, as illustrated in Fig. \ref{Fig:IofAm-twistSadBFKLReIm}, is consistent with the lattice calculation results shown in Fig. 1 of Ref. \cite{Joo:2020spy} (see also \cite{Joo:2019jct}).
+We can observe a similar consistency also with the results presented in Fig. 2 and 3 of Ref. \cite{Bhat:2022zrw} even though in \cite{Bhat:2022zrw} the pseudo-Ioffe-time distribution has been calculated for a maximum value the Ioffe-time parameter $\varrho = 8$, thus making the comparison (especially for the imaginary part) for large Ioffe-time values a bit difficult.

 This consistency suggests that lattice calculations may not adequately capture higher twist contributions.
+Indeed, the behavior of the pseudo Ioffe-time distribution with BFKL resummation (all twist resummed) represented by the orange solid curve and dashed blue curve in Fig. \ref{Fig:IofAm-twistSadBFKLReIm} suggests a stepper decrease for the real part and a steeper increase for the imaginary part.